carmelosantana/release-bento/README.md

 composer bento
 ```

-This will create an archive of your package in the `_builds` directory.
+Prompts will guide you through building your package.
+On completion an archive of your package can be found in the `_builds` directory.

 📌 **Note:** Add `_builds` to `.gitingore`.